The Confidential Reporting Programme for Aviation and Maritime

 The CHIRP Aviation Programme provides a confidential safety-related reporting function that is available to flight crew; cabin crew; air traffic controllers; licensed engineers and maintenance/engineering personnel; engineers and technical staff involved with design and manufacturing processes; ground-handling & security personnel; and individual aircraft/drone owners/operators.
 See our Aviation Programmes webpage for further information.

-In the near future The CHIRP Aviation Programme will also provide a facility for confidential
+The CHIRP Aviation Programme also provides a facility for confidential

 reporting of Bullying, Harassment, Discrimination and Victimisation